nazifapennstate/bmmb852/week7/README.md

 ```

 _Note: In previous assignments, I used `SRR10769653`, which was a **metagenomic GridION ONT run** with spiked primer enrichment.
-However, it showed extremely poor coverage in IGV, so I replaced it with **SRR8959866**, another ONT run with better read depth.
+However, it showed extremely poor coverage in IGV, so I replaced it with **SRR8959866**, another ONT run with higher read depth and more complete coverage.
 For this week, I ran the pipeline **without specifying a subset** to see coverage beyond 10×, though the Makefile supports downsampling via `SUBSET=...` if needed (e.g., `SUBSET=100000` for ~10× coverage)._

 All results are stored in structured subdirectories: